dumejiego00/photographer-portfolio-site/README.md

 - **Gallery**: A photo gallery to showcase different categories of work (e.g., Portrait, Views, Food, Modeling).
 - **Contact Form**: A form that users can fill out to send a message (with Netlify integration for form handling).

-This project was developed as part of a personal learning experience, and now it is being shared publicly to help others who want to create a similar portfolio website.

 ## Key Features

 - **Responsive Design**: The site adapts to various screen sizes, from desktop to mobile.